lekhrajdinkar/javaScript/NOTES_JS/001_JS_CORE-3-PROMISE.md

 ### A. feature:
 1. Object that keeps track that whether a certain `event` has completed or not.
-> event means - DOM event, async call made to server to load data
+> event means - DOM event, async call made to server to load data, etc

 2. Once event is complete (eg: asyn call complete to fetch data from backend), it determines what to do after event complete.
 3. it implements the concept of `future state`, to store the returned data.